 Struggling with serious financial issues can be overwhelming, as you face unpaid bills, harassment by creditors and perhaps even foreclosure of your house, repossession of your car, and garnishment of your wages.
 It’s a frightening situation, and chances are you have questions, concerns and uncertainties about where to turn and what to do.

-The experienced Ohio personal bankruptcy attorneys at Fesenmyer Cousino Weinzimmer offer these general answers to frequently asked questions for individuals who find themselves in tough financial straights.
+The experienced Ohio personal bankruptcy attorneys at Fesenmyer Cousino Weinzimmer offer these general answers to frequently asked questions for individuals who find themselves facing financial difficulties.

 Bankruptcy is a legal way to have many debts forgiven and have much of your financial slate wiped clean.
 Bankruptcy is designed to help you eliminate (discharge) debts or repay them according to a manageable plan.
 Creditors can no longer contact and harass you, seize your possessions, or continue legal actions against you.